astrolabsoftware/fink-docker/README.md

 and restart docker before building your image.

 Without optimisation, the images are quite big because of dependencies.
-Here is the breakdown for the prod image with a single build stage (size on disk):
+Here is the breakdown for an image based on centos7 with a single build stage (size on disk):

 |        | size |
 |--------|------|